 Product Carbon Footprint

 Track emissions arising from purchased goods and services to calculate the carbon footprint of your products.

 A thorough understanding of your supply chain’s baseline emissions is crucial for the development of realistic decarbonization pathways, efficient abatement measures and ambitious reduction targets.

 Our platform allows you to collect Scope 1, 2 and 3 emissions data for your suppliers with minimal effort and provides critical insights into their mitigation efforts and targets.
-We help you determine your suppliers’ corporate carbon footprint and implement SBTi supplier engagement targets.
-In the future, our suite of solutions will include a tool to track upstream emissions from purchased goods and services so that you can also calculate the carbon footprint of your products.
+We help you to determine your suppliers’ corporate carbon footprint and implement SBTi supplier engagement targets.
+Our suite of solutions also includes a tool to track upstream emissions from purchased goods and services so that you can calculate the carbon footprint of your products.